JitenPalaparthi/victoria-secrets-training-golang/76-unit-testing/README.md

 - Create a package called slice

-- Fill the slice with data
+- Fill the slice with data.

 - Write a method to find the reverse of the slice

 - Write a method to find the smallest number in the slice

 - Write a method to fund the biggest number in the slice

 - write a method to find the sum of all elements in the slice

 - Write unit tests for all of them